-MARCH 28, 2014
+April 28, 2015

-The American Society of Nephrology (ASN) is the world's largest kidney health professional organization in the world, representing 15,000 physicians, other healthcare providers, and scientists, and committed to advancing research, prevention, and treatment options for the more than 20 million adults, children, and adolescents with kidney disease in the United States today.
-The society requests at least \$2.066 billion for the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) at the National Institutes of Health (NIH).
-The society also requests an additional \$150 million/year over 10 years for kidney research above current funding for NIDDK.
+The American Society of Nephrology (ASN) is the world's largest kidney health professional organization-representing 15,000 scientists, nephrologists, and other kidney health providers-and committed to advancing research and treatment options for the more than 20 million children, adolescents, and adults with kidney disease in the United States today.
+The society requests at least \$2.066 billion in funding for the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) at the National Institutes of Health (NIH).
+The society also requests an additional \$150 million per year over 10 years for NIDDK kidney research above the current funding level.

 ASN believes these are crucial and necessary investments for preventing illness and maintaining fiscal responsibility.
-Investing in research to slow the progression of kidney disease and identify new therapies will save Medicare spending for the End-Stage Renal Disease (ESRD) Program in the long run.
+Investing in research to slow the progression of kidney disease and improve therapies for patients would yield significant saving to Medicare in the long run.